'GAME OVER,' Trump declares, as old Bolton, Schiff videos surface amid impeachment trial

 WHITE HOUSE TELLS BOLTON TO REMOVE HIGHLY CLASSIFIED MATERIALS FROM MANUSCRIPT, THROWING TESTIMONY INTO DOUBT

-Bolton himself had said in the past that he would be more than willing to lie if he felt it was in the nation's interest.
+Seemingly responding to charges of hypocrisy, Schiff remarked on the Senate floor late Wednesday, "I'm no fan of John Bolton, but I like him a little more now than I used to."

-Democrats' sudden about-face has been drawing some light mockery from even left-of-center commentators.
+Nevertheless, Democrats' sudden about-face has been drawing some light mockery from even left-of-center commentators.

 "Democrats are currently begging Mitt Romney to agree with them that John Bolton should swoop to the impeachment trial and save the day, but remember: you're a despicable Trump-loving apologist if you said ahead of time that this entire thing would be a joke," mused journalist Michael Tracey.